xris1658/musec-legacy/doc/HackTheProject.md

   - Manually copy the `Resources` folder to the build path.

   You could automatically copy the files by adding custom build processes, but there are some things you should notice:
-  - You can't use `copy` directly to do this, since it is a command you can use in Command Propmt or Powershell instead of an executable, and Qt Creator can't find a program named `copy`.
+  - You can't use `copy` directly to do this, since it is a command you can use in Command Prompt or Powershell instead of an executable, and Qt Creator can't find a program named `copy`.
 The correct way is to use `cmd` to execute the `copy` command:
     ```
     cmd /C copy /B /Y <Path to files to copy> <Destination>
     ```